-HIV and young people
+HIV and youth

 Programmes should also focus on prevention and early intervention in other health risk behaviours that may lead to HIV infection, such as injecting substances.
 Young people need HIV testing services that are accessible and appropriate.
 Young people living with HIV need treatment, care, support and positive prevention services.
 All HIV services for young people should involve young people living with HIV in their planning and provision.